AdeleyeAnne/DSA-CAPSTONE-PROJECT./Data AlaysisProject2/README.md

 - Ms Excel (for Data Analysis cleaning)
   - For data collection
   - For data cleaning
-- Pivot Table and chart (for Dashboard Visualization)
+- Pivot Table and chart (for analysis and Dashboard Visualization)
 - Ms power point (for Presentation)

+### Data cleaning and preparation
+- Data Loading and inspection
+- Handling missing variable
+- Data cleaning and formating
+- Data filtering
 ### project Objectives
 1. What is the average discount percentage by product category?
 2. How many products are listed under each category?